 The music department is a thriving and vibrant department where all students can access a variety of musical experiences both through curricular and extra-curricular activities.
 We believe that all students should be able to access high quality musical experiences and we are passionate about encouraging each student to achieve their potential.

 Teacher of Music: Mr M Aitchison

-Our excellent facilities consist of one large teaching room equipped with interactive whiteboard, visualiser and a suit of Apple Mac Computers and keyboards, one smaller teaching room which can be used as a recording space, three practice rooms with keyboards, electronic drum kits and Apple mac computers and a recording studio in which students have the opportunity to learn to record and mix using industry standard software.
+Our outstanding facilities consist of one large teaching room equipped with interactive whiteboard, visualiser and a suite of iMacs and keyboards, one smaller teaching room which can be used as a recording space, three practice rooms with keyboards, electronic drum kits and iMac and a recording studio in which students have the opportunity to learn to record and mix using industry standard software.

 Key Stage 3

-In Year 8 students study a number of projects including learning about “Theme and Variations” as a basis for further composition; film music where they analyse film music before creating their own soundtrack using Garage Band; and hooks, riffs and songwriting where they learn about using chords to give structure to their music.
+In Year 8 students study a number of projects including learning about “Theme and Variations” as a basis for further composition; film music where they analyse film music learning to play themes from popular films, before creating their own soundtrack using GarageBand; and hooks, riffs and songwriting where they learn about using chords to give structure to their music.

 Key Stage 4

 At Key Stage 4, students who opt to study music will follow the EDUCAS GCSE course.
 Where this is not a suitable course due to the performance and listening aspects, students will complete BTEC Level 2 in Music which enables them to learn the same musical skills but the assessment is carried out in a different manner.
 All students have the opportunity to continue their education with Music GCSE or BTEC with no conditions.

 In Year 9 students will develop their music skills further through performance and composition activities, while building the confidence to use specific terminology to describe the music they hear and create.
 Students will cover topics that are included in the GCSE course and learn the skills needed to access the study of set works.
 Students also learn how to manage a concert and learn how the music industry works, in line with the BTEC pathway.